Sorry, you need to enable JavaScript to visit this website.

 • Vabata tahe Facebook page (2749 followers)

-• various mailing lists of members and networks of the Network of Nonprofit Organisations
+• Other mailing lists of members and networks.

-Continuous cooperation with other voluntary work platforms and employers also works.
+Continuous cooperation with other voluntary work platforms and employers can also be observed.
 There is regular communication and cooperation with several social media platforms such as Lahedad vabatahtlikud, Olen vabatahtlik and others.
 Communication was also continued with the leaders of the Annetame Aega environment and the Armastan Aidata environment leaders in order to find common topics and the opportunity to develop voluntary work together.

 Tackling societal challenges

-One example here is incubator NULA which is made in collaboration with National Foundation of Civil Society (NFCS) and Good Deed Foundation.
-NULA focuses on providing and implementing smart solutions to societal problems through civil society.
-There aren´t separate overview of how many of the teams are youth teams.
+One example here is incubator NULA which is created in collaboration with National Foundation of Civil Society (NFCS) and Good Deed Foundation.
+NULA focuses on providing and implementing smart solutions to societal problems through civil society, although no specific overview of the number of youth teams exists.